Ayah Al-Zubi is running for City Council to make Cambridge a dignified and affordable home for all.

 Endorsements

-Below are endorsements from local advocates that support Ayah’s run for City Council.
+Below are endorsements from local advocates and organizations that support Ayah’s run for City Council.

 Evan MacKay (they/them): “Ayah Al-Zubi brings a deep passion for justice and a belief in truly listening to one another to ensure that no one is left behind.
 She will be a thoughtful city councillor who lifts up the voices of those too often pushed to the margins.”